-- Was the Structure Occupied?
-If there are people in the structure at the time the intentional fire, usually its a higher degree level of felony, subjecting the accused to incarceration, which means state prison
+- Was the structure occupied?
+If there are people in the structure at the time of the intentional fire, usually it’s a higher degree level of felony, subjecting the accused to incarceration, which means state prison.

 In most states, all arson’s are usually felony which makes it a serious offense.